AVoss84/bayes-linear/README.md

-# Bayesian inference and prediction in linear regression models with continous and discrete response variables
+# Bayesian inference and prediction in linear models with continous and discrete response variables

 Currently implemented in the 'bayes-linear' package are: